 To determine minimum coverage limits, Bankrate used minimum coverage that meets each state’s requirements.
-Our sample drivers own a 2020 Toyota Camry, commute five days a week and drive 12,000 miles annually.
+Our sample drivers own a 2021 Toyota Camry, commute five days a week and drive 12,000 miles annually.

-Age: Rates were calculated by evaluating our base profile with the ages 18-60 (base: 40 years) applied.
+Age: Rates were calculated by evaluating our base profile with the ages 16–60 (base: 40 years) applied.
 Depending on age, drivers may be a renter or homeowner.
 Age is not a contributing rating factor in Hawaii and Massachusetts.

-Incidents: Rates were calculated by evaluating our base profile with the following incidents applied: clean record (base), single speeding ticket and a single DUI conviction.
+Incidents: Rates were calculated by evaluating our base profile with the following incidents applied: clean record (base), single speeding ticket and single at-fault accident.